thrushlang/.github/profile/README.md

 #### Why this bird?

-The blackbird possesses one of the most complex, coordinated, and wonderful songs in the animal world, standing out in a specific area.
+The **[thrush](https://en.wikipedia.org/wiki/Thrush_(bird))** bird possesses one of the most complex, coordinated, and wonderful songs in the animal world, standing out in a specific area.

 As an analogy.